SomeWeekendReading/someweekendreading.github.io/_posts/2022-01-18-us-comparisons.md

 They go on considerably in that vein, quoting vile Republican politicians like Florida governor DeSantis, Iowa governor Reynolds, and Texas governor Abbot.
-All of them spewing vile, racist, xenophobic nonsense straight into the anry id of their base voters.
-Who are, it needs reminding, very base indeed.
+All of them spewing racist, xenophobic nonsense straight into the anry id of their base voters.
+Who are, it needs reminding, _very_ base indeed.

-They go to some effort to debunk this notion, including looking at phylogenetic data on the viral genomes to show that the spread is, if anything, going _the other way_ from the US to Mexico and South America:
+FactCheck.org goes to some effort to debunk this notion, including looking at phylogenetic data on the viral genomes to show that the spread is, if anything, going _the other way_ from the US to Mexico and South America: